Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Adult Green Dragon.md

     \ Creatures can move through the thickets, with every 1 foot a creature moves\
     \ costing it 4 feet of movement.
 A creature in the thickets must make a DC 15\
     \ Dexterity saving throw once each round it's in contact with the thickets or\
-    \ take dice:1d6|text(3) (1d6) piercing damage from thorns.  \n\n    Each 10-foot-cube\
+    \ take 3 (1d6) piercing damage from thorns.  \n\n    Each 10-foot-cube of thickets\
-    \ of thickets has AC 5, 30 hit points, resistance to bludgeoning and piercing\
+    \ has AC 5, 30 hit points, resistance to bludgeoning and piercing damage, vulnerability\
-    \ damage, vulnerability to fire damage, and immunity to psychic and thunder damage.\
+    \ to fire damage, and immunity to psychic and thunder damage.  \n- Within 1 mile\
-    \  \n- Within 1 mile of its lair, the dragon leaves no physical evidence of its\
+    \ of its lair, the dragon leaves no physical evidence of its passage unless it\
-    \ passage unless it wishes to.
-Tracking it there is impossible except by magical\
+    \ wishes to.
+Tracking it there is impossible except by magical means.
+In addition,\
-    \ means.
-In addition, it ignores movement impediments and damage from plants in\
+    \ it ignores movement impediments and damage from plants in this area that are\
-    \ this area that are neither magical nor creatures, including the thickets described\
+    \ neither magical nor creatures, including the thickets described above.
+The plants\
-    \ above.
-The plants remove themselves from the dragon's path.  \n- Rodents and\
+    \ remove themselves from the dragon's path.  \n- Rodents and birds within 1 mile\
-    \ birds within 1 mile of the dragon's lair serve as the dragon's eyes and ears.\
+    \ of the dragon's lair serve as the dragon's eyes and ears.
+Deer and other large\
-    \ Deer and other large game are strangely absent, hinting at the presence of an\
+    \ game are strangely absent, hinting at the presence of an unnaturally hungry\
-    \ unnaturally hungry predator.  "
+    \ predator.  "
   "name": ""
 - "desc": "If the dragon dies, the rodents and birds lose their supernatural link\
     \ to it.
-The thickets remain, but within dice: 1d10|avg|noform (1d10) days,\
+The thickets remain, but within 1d10 days, they become mundane plants\
-    \ they become mundane plants and normal difficult terrain, losing their thorns."
+    \ and normal difficult terrain, losing their thorns."
   "name": ""
 - "desc": "Either or both of these effects might appear in the area around a green\
     \ dragon's lair, in addition to or instead of those described in the Monster\